-The financial report has been prepared on the going concern basis of accounting, which assumes, the continuity of normal business activities and the realisation of assets and settlement of liabilities in the ordinary course of business
+The financial report has been prepared on the going concern basis of accounting, which assumes, the continuity of normal business activities and the realisation of assets and settlement of liabilities in the ordinary course of business.

-For the year ended 30 June 2013, the Group recorded a loss of \$2.1m from continuing operations, which included an impairment expense of \$0.5m in deferred tax assets.
-The Group also incurred net cash outflows from operating activities of \$1.8m for the year ended 30 June 2013.
-As at 30 June 2013, the Group's current liabilities exceeded its current assets by \$1.1m.
+For the year ended 30 June 2014, the Group recorded a full year loss of \$1.9m.
+The Group also incurred net cash outflows from operating activities of \$1.7m for the year ended 30 June 2014.
+As at 30 June 2014, the Group's current assets exceeded its current liabilities by \$0.2m an improvement of \$1.3m over the previous year.